 This course will enable students in their:

-- Ability to experiment, choose appropriate media and apply
+- Capability to experiment, choose context-sensitive media and create meaningful work

-- Ability to use multiple lenses to extract, interpret and engage with information
+- Capability to use multiple lenses to extract, interpret and engage with information

-- Ability to research using diverse art and design research methodologies
+- Capability to engage with communities using varied art and design tools and methodologies

 The above mentioned capability sets could lead to opportunities such as: